 A wedding may be Shinto, Christian, Buddhist, or secular, where couples choose the style of their ceremonies, not necessarily matching with their religion.
 In fact, couples not practicing a faith tradition often have their weddings at chapels in Japan.

-Traditional wedding ceremonies are Shinto-style and are held at shrines.
-Brides wear traditional white kimono called shiromuku, and grooms wear montsuki (black formal kimono), haori (kimono jacket), and hakama (kimono pants).
+Traditional wedding ceremonies are Shinto-style and are held at shrines where brides wear traditional the white kimono called shiromuku and grooms wear montsuki (a black formal kimono), haori (kimono jacket), and hakama (kimono pants).

-It's common that only family members and close relatives of couples attend Shinto-style ceremonies.
-A ceremony includes sake drinking rituals, exchanging wedding rings, and more.
-There are neither bridesmaids nor a best man.
-Traditionally an older married couple called nakoudo (matchmaker) attends a wedding ceremony, but this tradition isn't often observed in recent years.
+It's common that only family members and close relatives of couples attend Shinto-style ceremonies, and there are neither bridesmaids nor a best man present for most of these affairs.
+Traditionally, an older married couple called nakoudo (matchmaker) attends a Shinto-style wedding ceremony, but this tradition hasn't been observed as regularly in recent years.

 During a wedding reception, the married couple sits on a stage, enjoying the guests' speeches and performances.
-Many people sing congratulating songs for the couple.
-It's typical for the couple to cut a wedding cake and to walk around the reception room, lighting the candles and greeting guests.
-A full course meal is often served.
-It's common for the bride and groom to change costumes a couple of times.
-Colorful wedding kimono worn by brides are called iro-uchikake.
+Many people sing congratulating songs for the couple, and it's typical for the couple to cut a wedding cake and walk around the reception room, lighting candles, and greeting guests.
+A multi-course course meal is often served, and it's also common for the bride and groom to change costumes several times during the event.

 In Japan, most guests receive wedding souvenirs from the newlyweds called hikidemono, which are often something for the table, sweets, and small trinkets selected by the bride and groom.
 In recent years, gift catalogs have become popular for hikidemono.

 Receptions commonly last about two and a half hours.
 Once the reception is over, guests leave the venue and some move on to another place like a restaurant.
 After parties are no-host and additional people may join in, coming only for that part of the festivities.